-For purchase costs and transfer tax (ITP) in Andalusia you normally need to count with 11 to 12% extra costs (for existing houses without a mortgage).
+For purchase costs and transfer tax (ITP) in Andalusia, you normally need to count with 11 to 12% extra costs (for existing houses without a mortgage).
 Always as your lawyer for a detailed offer and don´t leave the legal investigation or after-sales to the real estate agent to save costs.
-All costs are paid to/through the lawyer in a full-service purchase.
+All costs are paid to/through the lawyer in a full-service house purchase.

 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.